cjorosco/Portfolio/Project7_Recidivism_Predict/ReadMe.md

 The objective of this project is to predict the likelihood of an individual to repeat crime otherwise known as recidivism.
 In the United States, 67.8% of all convicts will reoffend within 3 years (Recidivism of Prisoners Released in 30 States in 2005: Patterns From 2005 to 2010 - Update, n.d.).
 The motiviation for the project is to identify a model most accurate to predict recidivism in determining parole decisions.
 The models chosen for the predictions are the Random Forest Classifier, AdaBoost, and Naive Bayes models.

+### Results:

 Methods of analysis include leveraging historical data, machine learning, and predictive modeling to determine the probability of a convict to reoffend.
 Multiple models were evaluated, and performance was measured on accuracy rates.
 The best performing model achieved an accuracy rate of 66%.
 This result is good, but the gravity of decisions made on personal freedoms requires a higher accuracy to implement the model for use.
 It is recommended that further information is collected and aggregated into the current data set to increase model accuracy.

-### Results:

 ### Technical Specifications

+The program is written in Python 3.8 and uses Jupyter Notebooks as the Interative Development Environment.

 * Recidivism_Predict.ipynb